johannschopplich/a11y-kirby-vue-starterkit/README.md

 composer install
 ```

-Note: Composer dependencies are tracked in this repository by default. `composer install` not needed necessarily.
+Note: Composer dependencies are tracked in this repository by default.
+Running `composer install` isn't necessary.

 ### Serve backend & frontend for development